 Now you’re at the question you REALLY care about… but you shouldn’t.
 I know you have a budget to stay within, but we all know that’s simply a guideline.
 You would like to stick to it or even have money left over.

-I would like you to think about heading to a dealership to buy that sensible Ford Fusion for $XX,XXX.
-Inevitably, the dealer ends up showing you a svelte V8 GT Mustang.
+I would like you to think about heading to a dealership to buy a new car.
+You go there to look at and purchase the sensible gas-sipping Ford Fusion.
+Inevitably, the salesman ends up showing you the svelte V8 GT Mustang.
 He explains it’s just a little bit more, but you get so much more in return.
-Then, to add insult to injury, the next one he shows you goes a step further and has racing suspension, 20″ wheels, a swanky body kit, and custom exhaust for just a little more on top of that.
+Then, to add insult to injury, the next one he shows you even go a step further.
+It’s the GT model, with a hefty V8, better suspension, 20″ wheels, a swanky body kit, and custom exhaust… all yours for just a little bit more.
 You start to think and somehow you find a way to justify the extra.
 You forget the fact that ANY vehicle will be a financial weight around your neck and will simply depreciate in value.
 It will also suck money from your wallet in upgrades, gas, insurance, speeding tickets, repairs, etc.

 Question #4: How much risk am I willing to accept?